BlueBrain/Currentscape/README.md

             "n_colors": 8
         },
         "stackplot": {
-            "_comment3": "data along x axis are summed up into chunks when pattern use is True.
+            "_comment1": "only used when ['currentscape']['legacy_method'] is true. data along x axis are summed up into chunks when pattern use is True.
 Put to 1 to disable.", "x_chunksize": 50
         },
         "pattern": {